ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 At enterprise scale, Google Research's *Geospatial Reasoning* initiative [@GoogleResearch2025_geospatial] exemplifies the integration of foundation models with Earth Engine, BigQuery, and Maps Platform.
 This system enables agentic LLMs to chain satellite imagery, socioeconomic layers, and routing services to answer compound spatial queries in seconds—a capability relevant to both consumer applications and research contexts.

 Across these diverse implementations, a consistent finding emerges: granting an LLM controlled access to trusted GIS services reduces hallucination, improves numerical accuracy, and broadens task coverage (Hu et al. [@Hu2024_toponym_llm]; Huang et al. [@Huang2024_geoagent]).
 The present work builds on this pattern by testing whether a similar benefit materializes for colonial land-grant geolocation—comparing a pure one-shot prompt to a tool-augmented chain-of-thought that can issue mid-prompt geocoding and distance-calculation calls while processing historical texts with archaic toponyms and surveying terminology.

+Concretely, our experiments interleave geocoder queries and distance checks within English‑language colonial abstracts and report accuracy together with end‑to‑end costs and latency.
+Unlike GeoAgent’s address normalization and GeoGLUE tasks [@Huang2024_geoagent; @li2023geogluegeographiclanguageunderstanding], our outputs are point estimates aligned to archival ground truth for multi‑sentence, long‑form descriptions.

 ## 2.4 Emerging GeoAI Research Principles